 Ability to Keep Residents Mobile

-In Carriage Inn of Dayton, 18.5% Percentage of Residents
+In Carriage Inn of Dayton, 3.03% of Residents

-This datapoint measures the percent of long-term residents who retained mobility levels.
+This metric is a measure of the percentage of long-term residents that retained mobility levels.

 Short-term Care: Rehospitalizations

-In Carriage Inn of Dayton, 18.5 Percentage of Residents Rehospitalized
+In Carriage Inn of Dayton, 3.03% of Residents Rehospitalized

 Short-term Care: Facilitates Functional Improvement

-This datapoint is a measure of the percent of short-term residents who saw functional improvements, such as enhanced ability to perform activities of daily living.
-Some would argue that this is a reliable measure of rehabilitation services.
+This indicates the percentage of short-term stay residents who experienced functional improvements, such as enhanced ability to perform activities of daily living.

 Scores for Dayton, OH